 Scot M. Levitt is the Vice President and Director of Fine Arts at Bonhams in Los Angeles and San Francisco.
-Since joining the company in 1984, Levitt has handled business getting, appraisals and management of the company's Fine Arts Department, which holds more than a dozen annual sales in Los Angeles, San Francisco and New York.
+Since joining the company in 1984, Levitt has handled business getting, valuations and management of the company's Fine Arts Department, which holds more than a dozen annual sales in Los Angeles, San Francisco and New York.
 Levitt is a member of the company's highly regarded auctioneering team, and has presided over fine art sales and charity auctions, including those featuring works of art from the Estate of Los Angeles philanthropist Nancy M. Daly and property from the San Francisco Fine Arts Museums.

 Under Levitt's tutelage, Bonhams Fine Arts Department has grown exponentially, adding approximately one auction each month since 1990.
 This unprecedented development includes additions in the sale categories of Fine Prints and Fine Photographs as well as European, "Made in California," Modern, Contemporary, Latin American, California and Western works of art.